Bourj FC

 Orange shirts, white shorts and orange socks were used during the 2017-2018 season.
 Full orange kits were also used before 2017, as well as pink shirts with white or black shorts.

-The current kit sponsor is Jako, which replaced the former kit sponsor, Adidas, in 2016.
-Currently, there is no shirt sponsor.
-The last shirt sponsor was Zayla for 2022-2023, while before, the shirt sponsor had been Home Depot of Lebanon between 2017 and 2021, with Metropolitan Security as an additional sponsor.
+The current kit sponsor is Kelme, which replaced the former kit sponsor, Jako, in 2024.
+Jako had replaced Adidas back in 2016.
+The current shirt sponsor is One Royal, starting from summer 2024, while Metropolitan Security is an additional sponsor on the back of the shirt.
+The previous shirt sponsor was Zayla for 2022-2023, while before, the shirt sponsor had been Home Depot of Lebanon between 2017 and 2021, with Metropolitan Security as an additional sponsor.

 No. |